 Interestingly, we have a professional photographer to thank for the 3-2-1 backup strategy that many companies employ today.
 Peter Krogh originally shared the concept in his 2009 book The DAM Book: Digital Asset Management for Photographers.
 This backup strategy has helped prevent data losses for an untold number of organizations.
 But in the digital world 11 years is a very long time, and just like any technology (or technology process in this case), it’s ripe for an update.

 Ransomware is the driving force behind our reasoning.
 If you get hit by a successful attack, every second that your systems are down is painful.
 Costly, too, to the tune of $5,600 a minute according to Gartner.
 That may be enough motivation for most IT pros.
 But the most glaring problem with the traditional 3-2-1 backup rule is that your backups could become compromised, too, and you might not be able to recover your data at all.
-That might also force you to turn to tape backups for recovery, which may make it impossible for you to meet your recovery time objective (RTO) and recovery point objective (RPO) because they are so slow.
+That might also force you to turn to slow backup systems for recovery, which may make it impossible for you to meet your recovery time objective (RTO) and recovery point objective (RPO).

 Traditional 3-2-1: Impeding Recovery

 Say both of your data copies are compromised, so you shut your systems down and put your backup and disaster recovery plan into motion.
 That’s when you turn to your offsite backups.
 And that’s where the problems start.
-With secondary storage primarily built for backup security and scale at a relatively low cost, tape-based storage is often involved.
-But tape is slow.
-Painfully slow.
-Yet even traditional disk drives will bog down your recovery if they can’t quickly transfer the huge amount of data that typically needs to be recovered.
+With secondary storage primarily built for backup security and scale at a relatively low cost, these systems can bog down your recovery if they can’t quickly transfer the huge amount of data that typically needs to be recovered.
 That could add a ton of time for your applications and data to come back online after a disaster.
 Very costly time.